 Sign our call for government to scrap tax breaks for executive shareholders and invest in worker ownership.

 Co-ops need to hold the government to account on the Prime Minister's Inclusive Economy agenda.
-As part of this we've made a submission ahead of Budget 2017, telling the Chancellor that if he wants to create a genuinely inclusive economy, he should stop awarding £220 million a year in tax breaks to just 40,000 high earners, and spend the money helping more workers own and control their livelihoods through co-ops.
+As reported in the Daily Express, we've made a submission ahead of Budget 2017, telling the Chancellor that if he wants to create a genuinely inclusive economy, he should stop awarding £220 million a year in tax breaks to just 40,000 high earners, and spend the money helping more workers own and control their livelihoods through co-ops.